-Express yourself with Infinix S3 – Unbox, review and win your money back — Nigeria Today
+Express Yourself with Infinix S3 – Unbox, Review and WIN Your Money Back — Nigeria Today

+- Review the device in 140 characters and tag @InfinixNigeria and @Slotlimited on Facebook, Twitter & Instagram in the post.

+The review to win competition will run till the end of April, 2018 and it is only available to Infinix S3 customers.

-Express yourself with Infinix S3 – Unbox, review and win your money back
+The post Express Yourself with Infinix S3 – Unbox, Review and WIN Your Money Back appeared first on 360Nobs.com.

 Do you have something awesome to share with the world?
 Click here to share